Teaching and learning strategies to support primary aged children with FASD

 1 Give short concrete instructions

-Children with FASD often have challenges or difficulties with communication including both speech (articulation) and language (understanding and expression).
-When giving instructions it’s important to use simple concrete language, state exactly what you want the child to do, and avoid using words with double meaning.
+Young people with FASD often have difficulties with communication and language.
+When giving instructions it’s important to use simple concrete language, state exactly what you want the student to do, and avoid using words with double meaning.
 For example:

 • Instead of saying ‘settle down’ or ‘behave yourself’ say ‘please stop talking’.